LGBTQ-affirming religious groups: Judaism

+The Jewish LGBT+ World Congress organization was founded in 1976 by various national associations.
+By 2025, it had 19 member associations in 10 countries.

 The American branch of Conservative Judaism formally approves of same-sex marriage ceremonies.
 As of 1992 with the Report of the Reconstructionist Commission on Homosexuality, the Reconstructionist Movement of Judaism has expressed its support for same-sex marriages as well as the inclusion of gay and lesbian people in all aspects of Jewish life.
 The Jewish Reconstructionist Federation leaves the choice of whether or not to perform same-sex marriages to individual rabbis but the procedure is included in the Reconstructionist Rabbi's Manual and many choose to use the traditional language and symbols of kiddushin.
 Reform Judaism, the largest Jewish denomination in the United States, is generally supportive of LGBTQ rights and marriage.
 In Canada, Congregation Shir Libeynu was founded in 1997 in Toronto as an LGBTQ+-inclusive congregation.

+Views on LGBTQ inclusion in Judaism are varying across its major branches: Reform, Conservative, and Orthodox Judaism.
+The differences in views on LGBTQ are based on different interpretation of religious text and the role of the community.
+Reform Judaism is the most supportive of LGBTQ inclusion.
+It historically supported their rights, especially same-sex marriage, and each individual in religious leadership and community life.
+Conservative Judaism shows increasing support for LGBTQ inclusion.
+For example, the American religious life approved same-sex marriage ceremonies, though interpretations still vary across congregations.
+However, Orthodox Judaism tends to maintain a more traditional interpretation of Jewish law, limiting acceptance of same-sex relationships.
+Even though the limiting acceptance, some individuals show support and advocates for greater inclusion, which has been an ongoing debate.